⚠️ 2026 REGULATORY UPDATE:

 Why Does My Documentation Keep Getting Denied?

-If your records are outdated (older than one year for a child or three years for an adult) the state cannot verify the "skilled" nature of the task.
-Without this proof, your Case Manager may be forced to approve the task as "Personal Care" only, or deny it entirely.
+When you go through your Level of Care (LOC) Screen, your description of care must align with the Direct Care Services Calculator (DCSC).
+If your records are outdated—older than one year for a child or three years for an adult—the Department of Health Care Policy & Financing (HCPF) cannot verify the skilled nature of the task.
+Without this proof, your Case Manager may be forced to approve the task as "Personal Care" only, or deny the hours entirely.

 The HMA "Master List": Tasks That Require Skilled Documentation